 Code level 1.
 Energy and CO2 emissions 2.
 Water 3.
 Materials 4.
 Surface Water Run-off 5.
 Waste 6.
 Pollution 7.
 Health & Well-being 8.
 Manage- ment 9.
-Ecology Code Minimum % Improvement in Dwelling Emission Rate over Target Emission Rate Fabric Energy Efficiency kWh/m2/year for apartment blocks, mid- terrace Maximum Indoor Water Consumptio n in Litres per Person per Day Environmental impact of materials mandatory for all levels Management of Surface Water Run-off from Developments mandatory for all levels Storage of Non-recyclable Waste and Recyclable Household Waste mandatory for all levels No mandatory requirements Lifetime homes No mandatory / requirements 1 0% n.a.
+Ecology Code Minimum % Improvement in Dwelling Emission Rate over Target Emission Rate Fabric Energy Efficiency kWh/m2/year for apartment blocks, mid- terrace Maximum Indoor Water Consumptio n in Litres per Person per Day Environmental impact of materials mandatory for all levels Management of Surface Water Run-off from Developments mandatory for all levels Storage of Non-recyclable Waste and Recyclable Household Waste mandatory for all levels No mandatory requirements Lifetime homes No mandatory r requirements 1 0% n.a.
 120 n.a 2 0% n.a.
-120 At least 3 of the n.a 3 0% n.a.
-105 elements of the elements of the building envelope Assessment n.a 4 25% n.a.
-105 building envelope ling envelope criteria relate n.a 5 100% ≤ 39 80 achieve a rating • Hydraulic achieve a rating achieve a rating achieve a rating achieve a rating achieve a rating achieve a rating achieve a rating achieve a rating • Hydraulic Hydraulic a rating • Hydraulic Hydraulic n.a.
-6 Net Zero CO2 emissions ≤ 39 80 of A+ to D in the 2008 version of The Green Guide: • Roof • External walls • Internal walls (including separating walls) • Upper and ground floors (including separating floors) • Windows criteria relate to: achieve a rating of A+ to D in the 2008 version of The Green Guide: • Roof • External walls • Internal walls (including ground floors (including separating floors) • Criteria relate to: • Hydraulic control criteria (Peak rate of run-off, Volume run-off) • Water quality criteria (extra points) (according to the Sustainable Drainage Manual) Storage of household waste Storage of recyclable household waste (extra points) Where all principles of Lifetime Homes, for dwelling being assessed, have been complied with or Where an exemption from Lifetime Homes criteria 2 and/or 3 is applied subject to a steeply sloping plot gradient, but all other principles of Lifetime Homes, applicable to the dwelling being assessed, have been complied with.
+120 At least 3 of the following 5 key elements of the building envelope following 5 key elements of the elements of the n.a 3 0% n.a.
+105 Assessment n.a 4 25% n.a.
+105 Assessment criteria relate to: criteria relate n.a 5 100% ≤ 39 80 achieve a rating Hydraulic to: n.a.
+6 Net Zero CO2 emissions ≤ 39 ≤ 39 80 of A+ to D in the 2008 version of The Green Guide: • Roof • External walls • Internal walls (including separating walls) • Upper and ground floors (including separating floors) • Windows control criteria (Peak rate of run-off, Volume run-off) • Water quality criteria (extra points) (according to the Sustainable Drainage Manual) Storage of household waste Storage of recyclable household waste (extra points) Where all principles of Lifetime Homes, for dwelling being assessed, have been complied with or Where an exemption from Lifetime Homes criteria 2 and/or 3 is applied subject to a steeply sloping plot gradient, but all other principles of Lifetime Homes, applicable to the dwelling being assessed, have been complied with.